 - Option to turn off images and browser sessions

-OperaAccess any high-traffic websites using a browser with effective privacy and security offered by its VPN tool.
+OperaAccess any high-traffic websites using a browser with effective privacy and security features.

 2. Google Chrome – Faster page loading